mike-burns/pgpitter/README.md

-Pgpitter
+Mnfst
 ========

-Proof of concept: never sign in, instead sign text.

-A Twitter-like app that uses PGP keys.
-API only for now.
+Concept: never create an account, instead sign text with a PGP key.

 _Create a new status_.
 This takes JSON where the content is a piece of text that is signed using a PGP key.